JamesBacon/youtubeapi/README.md

 You first need to get your credentials.
 Follow Step One of this guide to get them: https://developers.google.com/youtube/v3/quickstart/nodejs Once you have them create a new folder in the root directory named ".credentials" and place them in there.
 Now follow step 3 to get your token.
-Once you have done that navigate to your user folder e.g. "C:\Users\james" and open "./credentials".
+Once you have done that navigate to your user folder e.g. "C:\Users\james" and open ".credentials".
 Copy the .json file that's there (If there's more than two copy the one that says google-apis-nodejs-quickstart) over to your own ".credentials" folder.
 Rename it to token.json and you're all set.